 Hybridization: used to determine if cattle allele introgression has occurred within and animal or family of animals.

-Gene(tic) Diversity/Historic Lineage test: The percent of the total genetic markers recognized as historic lineage present in one individual of a particular species population.
+(Coming Soon) Gene(tic) Diversity/Historic Lineage test: The percent of the total genetic markers recognized as historic lineage present in one individual of a particular species population.

 For DNA testing, please pluck 20 – 30 tail hairs with good follicles on the end, which is what will provide good DNA analysis.
 Save those hair samples in a PAPER envelope (No plastic please), and properly identify.
 Keep in a cool, dry place and the sample should stay well preserved.
 Mail the samples to: